Modern C++ for C programmers: part 2

 To save a lot of typing, it is possible to import the entire std::

-, or to select individual names:
+namespace with using namespace std, or to select individual names:

-using std::thread
+using std::thread.

-that could collide with existing C code.
+and reinterpret_cast that could collide with existing C code.

 Classes